mozilla/fxa-relier-client/API.md

 });
 ```

 The promise will not resolve if the user is redirected to Firefox Accounts.
+This is the expected behavior in the redirect flow since the user is redirected before the promise can resolve.
 The promise will be rejected if a required parameter is missing.

 ## Sign up a new user